alwaysdata/documentation/e-mails/create-an-e-mail-address/index.en.md

 The antispam used to filter out undesired e-mail advertising (*spam*) is the open-source software [Rspamd](https://rspamd.com/).

+{{% notice warning %}}
+The configurable antispam is the antispam of incoming mail.
+The emails leaving our servers inevitably go through a non-configurable antispam.
+{{% /notice %}}

 {{< fig "images/admin-panel_mailbox_antispam.en.png" "Administration interface: E-mails - Antispam" >}}

 - *Score*: the antispam software assigns every message a score based on the probability of it being spam.
 Messages that exceed this score will be saved in a folder.
 The lower the score, the more likely an e-mail will be marked out as spam, so it is preferable to leave the default value.